PaulskPt/Presto_MQTT_multi_topic_subscriber/README.md

 ### 2025-09-27
 Added Publisher2 V4 [here](https://github.com/PaulskPt/Presto_MQTT_multi_topic_subscriber/tree/main/src/Publisher/Publisher2_V4/metar_mqtt_edp_tcplogger) In this version replaced UDP packets by TCP packets to any TCP Listerner device in the LAN.
 Added a "TCP Listener" Python script that I tested on a Raspberry Pi 4B-4GB.
 Source code: [here](https://github.com/PaulskPt/Presto_MQTT_multi_topic_subscriber/blob/main/src/TCP_Listener/tcp_rx_v2.py).
 Serial output: [here](https://github.com/PaulskPt/Presto_MQTT_multi_topic_subscriber/blob/main/doc/TCP_Listener/2025-09-27_10h23_TCP_Listener_output.txt).
 See also the contents of the file "secrets.json", key "lan" [here](https://github.com/PaulskPt/Presto_MQTT_multi_topic_subscriber/blob/main/src/Publisher/Publisher2_V4/metar_mqtt_edp_tcplogger/secrets.json).
-Here is the section in the Publisher2 V4 script (lines 81-114) where the values for eventual "target" devices in the LAN are read from the file "secrets.json".
+Below is the section in the Publisher2 V4 script (lines 81-114) where the values for eventual "target" devices in the LAN are read from the file "secrets.json".
 The list "tcp_targets" (line 88) needs to contain the variable name(s) of the targets intended:
 ```
 	# Set the IP addresses of TCP targets
 	# Note that TCP can only send to one IP-address at a time!